GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/07-Wrap-up_Time to relax.md

-## Challenge 12
+> ## Challenge 12
-In pairs ( 10 min)
+> In pairs ( 10 min)
+>

-One person will explain a topic for 90 seconds, while the other person write feedback about presentation and content.
+> One person will explain a topic for 90 seconds, while the other person write feedback about presentation and content.
-Then you have a minute to go through the feedback.
+> Then you have a minute to go through the feedback.
-Then switch and repeat.
+> Then switch and repeat.
+>

-As group (10 min )
+> As group (10 min )
-  We will go through the feedback together
+> We will go through the feedback together
+{: .challenge}

 > Our curiosity is provoked when we perceive a problem that we believe we can solve